Video Game Design and Development

 Halo 2

-All eyes were on them; they HAD to deliver not only the same addictive FPS gameplay, but they now had to bring their next Halo game into the multiplayer sphere.
+All eyes were on them; they HAD to deliver not only the same addictive FPS gameplay, but they also had to bring their next Halo game into the multiplayer sphere.
 They did this and more.

 With a budget of $120 million, Bungie pulled out all of the stops when creating a great single-player experience but made the Halo multiplayer experience one that would prove revolutionary, having games emulate it for years to come.